-The Rajasthan Sampark portal came on the heels of a 2009 grievance redressal initiative, Sugam, which was developed by the National Informatics Centre (the division of the Government of India that implements the technical mandate of e-governance) for the state of Rajasthan.
-However, the state government's Department of Administrative Reforms and the Chief Minister's Office felt the need for an integrated management system that could track and resolve grievances within the state government's various departments and branches and generate modularised reports, not possible with Sugam.
-In response, the Department of Information and Technology developed and rolled out the Rajasthan Sampark portal based on the conceptual inputs and mandate outlined by the Department of Administrative Reforms in 2012.
-The website is designed to be a single-window grievance redressal system for residents of the state to register complaints.
+The Rajasthan Sampark portal followed a 2009 grievance redressal initiative, Sugam, which was developed by the National Informatics Centre (the division of the Government of India that implements the technical mandate of e-governance) for the state of Rajasthan.
+However, the state government's Department of Administrative Reforms and the Chief Minister's Office felt the need for an integrated management system that could track and resolve grievances within the state government's various departments and branches and generate modularised reports.
+This had not been possible with Sugam.
+In response, the Department of Information and Technology developed and rolled out the Rajasthan Sampark portal (Figure 5), based on the conceptual inputs and mandate outlined by the Department of Administrative Reforms in 2012.
+The website is designed to be a single-window grievance redressal system where residents of the state can register complaints.